j-euler/adaq-doc/docs/source/tutorial.rst

 It will prompt you to enter a POSCAR file.
 Write the path to the 4H-SiC in ``path/to/ADAQ/test/4H-SiC.vasp``

-You will also prompted to provide the dielectric constant, which is 9.6, and refractive_index, which is 2.6473, for 4H-SiC.
+You will also prompted to provide the dielectric constant (9.6) and refractive_index (2.6473) for 4H-SiC.

 This finished the adaq project setup.